csharrison/csharrison.github.io/about.markdown

 Lately, I've been focused on methods to make online advertising more private through the [Privacy Sandbox](https://privacysandbox.com/) initiative.

 I expect to write about topics I'm learning about, which these days are usually privacy related.

+This blog's source can be found at https://github.com/csharrison/csharrison.github.io.
+Feel free to use [github issues](https://github.com/csharrison/csharrison.github.io/issues) to comment or file feedback.